 The evidence gathered from qualitative research (mainly interviews to judges) has pointed out the fact that professionals tend to advise the debtor to restructure even when, from an outside perspective, it is sufficiently clear that the attempt has no chances of success.

-The given explanation is that professionals' remuneration is calculated on a time basis or as a lump sum, rather than on a success fee basis.
+The given explanation is that professionals' remuneration is time-based, rather than success-fee based.

 3. RESTRUCTURING COSTS FOR PROFESSIONALS AND ADVISORS